Day 70 - Yellowstone living up to the hype (32.3 miles)

 I had just over 12 miles to the road to Grant Village and it looked to be easy so I was hoping to get there by 9:15am so I could make it in time for breakfast.
 I would be walking right in front of a ranger station so I hoped no one would be around to ask for my permit.

 The hike to the road was super easy.
-It was mostly flat and very level with no rocks on hike on, all dirt.
+It was mostly flat and very level with no rocks to hike on, all dirt.
 I finally got to see Heart Lake.
 I camped near it last night but too many trees to see it.
 It was a good 7 miles before the trees opened up and got an amazing view of the lake and surrounding mountain.

 I passed by the ranger station right after leaving the lake and no one was home so I kept moving.
 I then started hiking through a thermal area with steaming creeks and bubbling areas.